 The Climate Emergency is real.
 Last year I wrote this story about my little niece, Georgia, who was 2 years old and lives in Surrey, BC.
 Twice, since she was born, massive fires in BC have deteriorated air quality so badly that it was too dangerous to take her outside of the house.
 Air conditioned, filtered air was the safest option and windows could not be opened.
 Georgia is 3 years old now, and the Climate Fires along the Pacific have meant the smoke has returned.
 The state of the climate is terrifying.

 When forests burn, our futures burn along with them.
-We deserve so much better than corporate handouts for fridges, $4.5+ billion pipelines, trade deals that lead to deregulation, and "one-policy-solution" ideas.
+We deserve so much better than $20 million corporate handouts for fridges at Loblaw, $16 billion (and growing) for the Transmountain pipeline, trade deals that lead to deregulation, and "one-policy-solution" ideas.
 The NDP has a transformational plan that will build and sustain our communities, across Canada, for years to come.

 NDP Leadership looks like: